 Hey there.
-I'm Vaishali and I am the author and recipe creator at Holy Cow! where I share tasty vegan recipes that anyone--experienced or not--can make quickly and easily.
-There are more than 1,000 recipes on this blog that I've shared since 2007, and I hope everyone--vegan, vegetarian or omnivore--will find something here that they will love.
+I'm Vaishali, the author and recipe creator at Holy Cow Vegan, where I have been sharing tasty and affordable plant-based recipes since 2007.
+My recipes are designed to be alluring enough for the discerning cook but easy enough for a beginner.
+There are more than 1,000 recipes on this blog and I hope everyone--vegan, vegetarian or omnivore--will find something here that they will love.

-- I live in Silver Spring, Maryland, a bustling suburb of Washington, D.C.
+- I live in Silver Spring, Maryland, a suburb of Washington, D.C.

-- My family is my husband Desi (also the photographer for the blog), my son Jay, and my four divine fur babies, Lily and Leo (dogs) and Billy and Kala (cats).
+- My family is my husband Desi (also the photographer for the blog), my son Jay, and my four divine fur babies, all rescues -- Lily and Leo (dogs) and Billy and Kala (cats).

 - My favorite foods are savory.
 And they usually have potatoes in them.
 French fries are especially unsafe around me.

 - The foods I cook are healthy and easy and delicious and always free of animal products.
-Jay has trained me well over the years and most of the recipes you'll find on this blog are both kid- and adult-friendly.
+Most of the recipes you'll find on this blog are both kid- and adult-friendly.

-- My day job (I still have one) is at one of the world's largest animal protection nonprofit organizations.
-This food blog is not related to my job.
-Before I got involved in animal protection professionally, I was a journalist navigating political shenanigans in Congress and the Maryland statehouse, and I've worked as a reporter in three countries--India, the United Kingdom and the United States.
+- In my former life I worked as a political journalist navigating political shenanigans in Congress and the Maryland statehouse, and I've worked as a reporter in three countries--India, the United Kingdom and the United States.

 Because of how much I loved food, I challenged myself to create recipes that would taste as good as anything I'd ever cooked or eaten in my past life.
 Because I loved to write, I thought it would be a great idea to start a food blog to share these recipes with others who were looking for ways to either cut out or cut down on meat.

-Today, Holy Cow! reaches millions of readers with original, fresh and healthy recipes that I cook up in my kitchen.
+Today, Holy Cow Vegan reaches millions of readers with original, fresh and healthy recipes that I cook up in my kitchen.

 Holy Cow! has featured in: